limacv/GaussianSplattingViewer/README.md

 python main.py
 ```

+If you want to use cuda backend, install the

 Check how to use UI in the "help" panel.

 The Gaussian file loader is compatiable with the official implementation.